VISITING FACULTY RESEARCH FELLOWSHIP

 Nelson’s dissertation, “Understanding Autism: Ontology, Classification, and Ethics,” lies at the intersection of the philosophy of medicine and disability studies, with a particular focus on autism.
 His project seeks to understand how views about what autism is influence views about how individuals with autism ought to be treated.
 Specifically, Nelson is interested in the distinction between difference and disorder, and the role this distinction plays in judgments about clinical ethics and public policy.
 As he will argue, clarity on this matter informs a range of debates, including those surrounding the DSM-5, the neurodiversity movement, and the social model of disability.

-GRADUATE RESEARCH FELLOWSHIP IN MORMON STUDIES
+GRADUATE RESEARCH FELLOWSHIP IN LATTER-DAY SAINTS STUDIES

 “Understanding the Rise of Mormonism in the Aba-Uyo Hinterlands of Nigeria, 1960-2005"